swellsmo/icepack/README.md

 ENTRYPOINT /usr/local/bin/entry.sh
 ```
+### Building a Docker image

-Create a file named Dockerfile in your machine and paste this text into it.
+Create a file named Dockerfile in your machine and paste the above text into it.
 Then in terminal, navigate to the folder that contains Dockerfile and run:
 ```
   docker build -t <image name>:<tag> .
 ```

 The `<tag>` feature allows you to have multiple instances of a Docker image with the same name.
 For example, if you have an image named `icepack` and you want to modify it slightly but keep the old instance in case things break, you can use the command `docker build -t icepack:main .` for your base image and `docker build -t icepack:1.0.0 .` for your modified image.

+The `.` at the end of the command is the Build Context.
+This tells the builder what files it has access to when building.
+If the dockerfile is in a different directory, replace `.` with the path to the dockerfile directory.
+For example, I keep my dockerfile in a subdirectory called 'docker' within my icepack folder because otherwise it tries to access the .git directory in my icepack folder and throws up errors.
+When I build, I set the context as `./docker`

 NOTE: If your Dockerfile has any extensions, e.g. Dockerfile.txt, the above command won't work.
 Instead, add the flag `-f` to the command to direct it to the location (including the extension) of the Dockerfile:
 ```